Hi love, I’m Ále.

 I speak English, Spanish, & German and am currently learning Ch’ortí Mayan.

 I have had dreams about pregnancy and birth for as long as I can remember.
 I have always been in awe of the raw, primal power and magic that is bringing life into this world.
-I knew I wanted to help empower other Womben to harness their inner Goddess throughout the journey of birth, but I had no idea what that actually looked like.
+I knew I wanted to help empower other Womben* and Birthing People harness their inner divinity throughout the journey of birth, but I had no idea what that actually looked like.
 I embarked on many different paths throughout my young life, but Birthwork remained in the background, never too far out of mind.
 As I continued to connect with my Maya heritage, working with rural Maya communities in Guatemala, and leaning further into my ancestral spirituality, the dreams and visions of engaging in this work grew ever stronger.
-After experiencing a near-death medical emergency at 24, I was forced to sit in my own thoughts and ideas of what I envisioned for myself in this lifetime.
+After experiencing a near-death medical emergency at the age of 24, I was forced to sit in my own thoughts and ideas of what I envisioned for myself in this lifetime.
 It was then that I fully accepted I had received the call to be an ajk’op ch’urkab’, a midwife, healer, BirthKeeper.
 Like many Indigenous cultures, we Mayas believe that this calling is something that chooses us, not the other way around.
 Surrendering to our destiny is one of the most daunting and fantastic things we can do.
 It is an honor to be called to receive the Sacred Gift and I accept it with tremendous responsibility and reverence.
 I have so much to learn and I am eager to embark on this journey of collective care and liberation with you.

-If you are interested in my artwork, including custom intention & manifestation candles and beadwork, please visit Casa de Espie to learn more.
+If you are interested in my artwork, including custom eco-conscious intention & manifestation candles and beadwork, please visit Casa de Espie to learn more.

-Ch’ajb’eyx, thank you!
+Ch’ajb’eyx, gracias, thank you!

 Wisdom Building & Education